-How CBD Can Help Your Dog’s Anxiety During Trips to The Vet or Groomer
+How CBD Can Help Your Dog’s Stress During Trips to The Vet or Groomer

 Trips to the vet or groomer usually don’t top the list of favorite activities for most dogs.
 Between the ride in the car, the wait in a crate, and the actual procedures themselves, a trip to the vet or groomer can be very stressful for most pups.

-People who own dogs with serious traveling anxiety are seeing real improvements by using CBD oil (aka hemp oil or extract).
+People who own dogs with serious traveling stress are seeing real improvements by using CBD oil (aka hemp oil or extract).
 It’s safe, all-natural, and best of all, it works.

 What is CBD Oil and How Can It Help My Anxious Pup?